stevengill/cordova-registry-mapper/README.md

 #Cordova Registry Mapper

-This module is used to map Cordova plugin ids to package names.
+This module is used to map Cordova plugin ids to package names and vice versa.

 When Cordova users add plugins to their projects using ids (e.g. `cordova plugin add org.apache.cordova.device`),